SFTCP1/sftcp1_cpp_software/README.md

 # sftcp1_cpp_software
-A lack of Software created by SwordFishTheChordedPlayer1 with C/C++
+This is A lack of software created by SwordFishTheChordedPlayer1 with C/C++

+You can download it from the [Releases](https://github.com/SFTCP1/sftcp1_cpp_software/releases) page, and then use it.